How to Write a Great College Essay Introduction | Examples

 This type of introduction is a true “hook”—it’s highly attention-grabbing, and the reader has to keep reading to understand.

 If your topic doesn’t lend itself to such a surprising opener, you can also start with a vivid, specific description.

 Many essays focus on a particular experience, and describing one moment from that experience can draw the reader in.
 You could focus on small details of what you could see and feel, or drop the reader right into the middle of the story with dialogue or action.

-Some students choose to speak more broadly about their lives and use some sort of object or metaphor as the focus.
+Some students choose to write more broadly about themselves and use some sort of object or metaphor as the focus.
 If that’s the type of essay you’d like to write, you can describe that object in vivid detail, encouraging the reader to imagine it.

 Cliché essay introductions express ideas that are stereotypical or generally thought of as conventional wisdom.
 Ideas like “My family made me who I am today” or “I accomplished my goals through hard work and determination” may genuinely reflect your life experience, but they aren’t unique or particularly insightful.

 Unoriginal essay introductions are easily forgotten and don’t demonstrate a high level of creative thinking.
 A college essay is intended to give insight into the personality and background of an applicant, so a standard, one-size-fits-all introduction may lead admissions officers to think they are dealing with a standard, unremarkable applicant.

 Quotes can often fall into the category of cliché essay openers.
 There are some circumstances in which using a quote might make sense—for example, you could quote an important piece of advice or insight from someone important in your life.
 But for most essays, quotes aren’t necessary, and they may make your essay seem uninspired.